brainfucksec/kalitorify/README.md

 ![alt text](https://imgur.com/c9canu4.png)

 Transparent proxy via Tor means that every network application will make its TCP connections through Tor; no application will be able to reveal your IP address by connecting directly.
-In simple terms, with archtorify you can redirect all traffic of your Arch Linux operating system through the Tor Network.
+In simple terms, with kalitorify you can redirect all traffic of your Kali Linux operating system through the Tor Network.

 In the [Tor project wiki](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy) you find an explanation of what is the **"Transparent Proxy through Tor"** and related settings. you should read it.